AmittaiShapira/conference-quiz-2021/README.md

 - Add unit tests to demonstrate that the decoder works

-- Make sure that the code can compile successfully using ```gcc -std=c89 -pedantic -Werror -Wall -Wextra quiz.c``` or another compiler with similar ANSI 89 and strictest warnings as errors. *Note* take care on macos that you are using real gcc (not gcc mapped to clang).
+- Make sure that the code can compile successfully using ```gcc -std=c89 -pedantic -Werror -Wall -Wextra quiz.c``` or another compiler with similar ANSI 89 and strictest warnings as errors. *Note* take care on MacOS that you are using real gcc (not gcc mapped to clang).

 - Remove all loop statements (tip: recursion)

-- What happens when ```*str``` contains more than 77 characters?
-How do you fix this?
+- There is a defect in this code which makes the solution sometimes print additional characters.
+What is the cause?
+What is the fix? (tip: use a memory debugger and/or read C compiler standards and/or use static analysis)